-- 1. Perform and provide documentation for two of the routine facility inspections. - 2.
+- 1. Perform and provide documentation for at least one of the routine facility inspections. - 2.
 Provide the review and documentation required for effluent limitations, as applicable; - 3.
-Perform and document quarterly visual assessments; - 4.
+Perform and document quarterly visual assessments; PAH indicator monitoring, and dry weather monitoring - 4.
 Review and provide the necessary documentation for benchmark monitoring exceedance occurrences and pollution reduction, as applicable; - 5.
 Prepare corrective action reports, as applicable; - 6.
-Provide tenants with a copy of the Annual Reports, as Attachment M.
+Provide tenants with a copy of the Annual Reports, as Appendix N.